-Tea Tree Soap Has Many Skin Benefits.
-What Are They?
+Tea Tree Soap Skin Benefits

 My absolute favorite essential oils for Handmade Soap is Tea Tree.
 I started using the oil by itself years ago to treat itchy insect bites, and skin rashes.
-I quickly learned that it’s great for just about any skin issues!
+I quickly learned that it’s great for just about any skin conditions!

-The oil itself goes back thousands of years for treating many conditions, including respiratory systems, infections, acne, sunburns and much more; some estimates report hundreds of uses!
+The oil itself goes back thousands of years treating many conditions, including respiratory systems, infections, acne, sunburns and much more; some estimates report hundreds of uses!
 You can find many reputable sources online to get more information about Tea Tree Oil or you can always just try it for yourself, which I recommend.